NoriSte/ui-testing-best-practices/sections/generic-best-practices/await-dont-sleep.md

 The various UI testing tools/frameworks have built-in solutions to perform lot of checks, but let's concentrate on writing a custom waiting.
-Since UI testing is 100% asynchronous, a custom waiting should face recursive promises, a concept not to handy to manage at the beginning.
+Since UI testing is 100% asynchronous, a custom waiting should face recursive promises, a concept not so handy to manage at the beginning.

 Luckily, there are some handy solutions and plugins to help us with that.
 Consider if we want to wait until a global variable (`foo`) is assigned with a particular value (`bar`): below you are going to